PROUD FUNDERS OF FOSSIL FUELS

 You can take action by filling out this form, which will send a message to HSBC.
 To learn more, continue on to the study below.

-Complete this form to send a message to HSBC following its 2020 AGM, calling upon the bank to withhold financing activities to companies and projects that would expand the scale of the fossil fuel industry.
+Complete this form to send a message to HSBC, calling upon the bank to withhold financing activities to companies and projects that would expand the scale of the fossil fuel industry.

-Following its April 2020 AGM, HSBC updated its energy policy and now counts itself as one of these banks.
-While this is a positive step forward, it is in many ways a distraction from the larger role the bank plays as a financial supporter of the coal industry.
+While HSBC ending its direct finance for coal plants is a positive step forward, it is in many ways a distraction from the larger role the bank plays as a financial supporter of the fossil fuel industry.